Legal Advocacy for Eaton Fire Victims

 Location: The Eaton Fire is located near Altadena Drive and Midwick Drive, spanning the communities of Altadena and Pasadena in Los Angeles County.
 The fire affects areas from Lake Avenue to Sierra Madre Boulevard and has extended toward Chaney Trail and Eaton Canyon, impacting residential and wilderness areas.

-Who is a Fire Victim?
+Who is an Eaton Fire Victim?

 A fire victim is anyone who has been directly impacted by the wildfire.
 This includes: